unilad homepage

 A similar level of danger can be said for the Singapore Strait, which has a high level of robberies against ships.

-Meanwhile, the Molokai Channel will have Louis aware of marine life such as sharks and jellyfish, while the Beagle Channel's temperatures are close to freezing even in the summer.
+Meanwhile, the Molokai Channel will have Louis aware of marine life such as sharks and jellyfish, while the Beagle Channel's temperatures are close to freezing, even in the summer.

 During his mammoth trek across the world, Louis will be joined by a 'support boat', which will assist with maritime traffic and be on hand in case of emergencies.

-The Londoner explained to us he could be met with waves as high as 12 foot during his travels, but he's doing it all to raise money for Race Against Dementia, a global charity founded by Formula 1 legend Sir Jackie Stewart.
+The Londoner explained to us he could be met with waves as high as 12 feet during his travels, but he's doing it all to raise money for Race Against Dementia, a global charity founded by Formula 1 legend Sir Jackie Stewart.

 If you'd like to donate to Louis' cause, you can do so here.